 - An Admission Counselor will review your application, and may reach out to you to ask questions, before making a decision.

-- For Undergraduate Transfer Students: Your previously transferred credits and your coursework at UB will be re-evaluated based on any new degree requirements.
+- For Undergraduate Transfer Students: Your previously transferred credits and your coursework at UBalt will be re-evaluated based on any new degree requirements.
 Students need to meet GPA requirements for readmission into certain programs.

 - For Graduate Students: A program faculty member will review your complete file, and make an admission decision.
 Additional materials may be requested.

 - You may qualify for a scholarship, but they are not guaranteed.

 - A student must not carry a financial balance with the University.
 The balance must be paid off through the Office of the Bursar and must be cleared before an admission decision can be made.
 If more than 90 days since your due date, your balance may have been transferred to the Maryland Central Collections Unit, please contact them directly for payment options..